The Impact of Pausing or Stopping Pension Contributions

 Clothes / Furniture (both these tend to sell well as upcycling projects)

 Remember to clean them & take good photographs to enable you to advertise them in local Facebook groups, free to sell Apps, or on Ebay.

-You may find yourself in a position where pausing or reducing your pension payments is your only choice.
+Whether you have a workplace pension or a personal pension, there could be times where you find yourself in a position where pausing or reducing your pension payments is your only choice.
 If this is the case, then set yourself a goal to restart as soon as possible – your older self will definitely thank you.
-The longer you leave it, the bigger the impact will be on your future retirement pot and therefore your income.
+The longer you leave it, the bigger the impact will be on your future pension pot and therefore your income.

-Remember, when it comes to pension contributions you need to take care and there well be other many areas to explore.
+Remember, when it comes to contributing to a pension you need to take care and there well be other many areas to explore.
 If you would like to book a free 30 minute chat, please click the button below, or contact Tony Thomas on 07585 592494 or email@example.com